 As summer gives way to fall and the days grow shorter and cooler, many people—especially those who are elderly and homebound—can experience a bit of an emotional downturn.
-For most of us, this seasonal “depression” is quite normal, and presents no cause for concern.
+For most of us, this seasonal “sadness” is quite normal, and presents no cause for concern.
 But it’s good to be mindful of a few common symptoms that might indicate more serious depression, which can lead to bigger issues and be easy to overlook.

 According to the National Alliance on Mental Illness (NAMI), depression affects more than 6.5 million of the 35 million Americans aged 65 or older, with prevalence being especially higher for seniors who are homebound.

 Depression is not a normal part of aging.
 Depression interferes with your daily life.
 Depression can often trigger a downward spiral that can result in a series of health issues.
 Many people suffering from depression never seek treatment.
 But the majority, even those with the most severe depression, can get better with treatment.
 Medications, psychotherapies, and other methods can effectively treat people with depression.

 Research shows that 10 to 20 percent of older patients seen by a primary care physician suffer from depression – and among the homebound, that figure may be as high as 46 percent.
 Even more worrisome, the elderly represent 16 to 20 percent of the nation's suicide rate, with the highest suicide rates in males 80 years and older.
 The National Institute of Mental Health (NIMH) considers depression in people age 65 and older to be a major public health problem.